 Similarly, SickWeather utilizes a variety of sources that include social media and applies these to artificial intelligence algorithms to predict the rate of illnesses up to 15 weeks in advance with a claimed 91 percent accuracy.
 With wearable technology, that score can now be delivered to your smartwatch.

 In our pioneering work with medical devices, drug delivery, and diagnostic and medical equipment, we’re working with our partners to create health solutions that are changing the world by aggregating and analyzing medical data in real time.
 Our medical-grade digital health platform, BrightInsight, is our turnkey healthcare analytics solution.
 This secure platform collects data from medical devices, apps and combination products and applies artificial intelligence and machine learning to allow our pharmaceutical and Medtech customers to optimize their therapies to enable improved adherence and engagement.

 Developing a new drug costs about $2.6 billion and can take between 10 and 15 years.
 Beyond enabling ongoing therapy optimization, BrightInsight can help lower development costs for drugs by accelerating the time to market for pharmaceutical companies and scaling across products and markets.

 At Flex, we’re at the forefront of innovating data-driven healthcare.
 Smart medical technologies are what will help healthcare providers predict, prevent, and effectively manage patient care and costs.
-With our cross-industry expertise and Sketch-to-Scale® solutions, we integrate innovations and best practices from other industries into all aspects of product development, manufacturing and distribution to improve healthcare and deliver results.
+With our cross-industry expertise and product lifecycle solutions, we integrate innovations and best practices from other industries into all aspects of product development, manufacturing and distribution to improve healthcare and deliver results.
 We’re committed to working with you to help solve some of society’s most pressing healthcare challenges, one patient at a time.